MileHacker Logo

 • Always greet locals with "Good morning/afternoon/evening" before making requests.

 • Ask for permission before photographing individuals, especially children.
-Be discreet in religious sites.
+Be discreet in holy sites.

-• Embrace the laid-back pace, often referred to as "island time."
+• Embrace the laid-back pace, often referred to as "a relaxed pace."

 Cultural Preservation

-• Efforts focus on preserving historical sites like Nelson's Dockyard and traditional music.
+• Efforts focus on preserving historic places such as Nelson's Dockyard and traditional music.

 • Dress modestly when visiting local towns, churches, or government buildings.